Convergence of Limited Communications Gradient Methods: Additional Lemmas

-\IEEEbiographynophoto{Na Li} received her B.S. degree in mathematics and applied mathematics from Zhejiang University in China and her PhD degree in Control and Dynamical systems from the California Institute of Technology in 2013.
+\begin{IEEEbiography}[{ }]{Na Li} received her B.S. degree in mathematics and applied mathematics from Zhejiang University in China and her PhD degree in Control and Dynamical systems from the California Institute of Technology in 2013.
 She is an Assistant Professor in the School of Engineering and Applied Sciences in Harvard University.
 She was a postdoctoral associate of the Laboratory for Information and Decision Systems at Massachusetts Institute of Technology.
 She was a Best Student Paper Award finalist in the 2011 IEEE Conference on Decision and Control.
-She received NSF CAREER Award in 2016.
-Her research lies in the design, analysis, optimization and control of distributed network systems, with particular applications to power networks and systems biology/physiology.
+She received NSF CAREER Award in 2016 and Air Force Young Investigator Award in 2017.
+Her research lies in the design, analysis, optimization and control of distributed network systems, with particular applications to power networks and systems biology/physiology. \end{IEEEbiography}

-\IEEEbiographynophoto{Carlo Fischione} is currently a tenured Associate Professor at KTH Royal Institute of Technology, Electrical Engineering and ACCESS Linnaeus Center, Stockholm, Sweden.
+\begin{IEEEbiography}[{ }]{Carlo Fischione} is currently a tenured Associate Professor at KTH Royal Institute of Technology, Electrical Engineering, Stockholm, Sweden.
 He received the Ph.D. degree in Electrical and Information Engineering (3/3 years) in May 2005 from University of L’Aquila, Italy, and the Laurea degree in Electronic Engineering (Laurea, Summa cum Laude, 5/5 years) in April 2001 from the same University.
-He has held research positions at Massachusetts Institute of Technology, Cambridge, MA (2015, Visiting Professor); Harvard University, Cambridge, MA (2015, Associate); University of California at Berkeley, CA (2004-2005, Visiting Scholar, and 2007-2008, Research Associate); and Royal Institute of Technology, Stockholm, Sweden (2005-2007, Research Associate).
+He has held research positions at Massachusetts Institute of Technology, Cambridge, MA (2015, Visiting Professor); Harvard University, Cambridge, MA (2015, Associate); University of California at Berkeley, CA (2004-2005, Visiting Scholar, and 2007-2008, Research Associate).
 His research interests include optimization with applications to wireless sensor networks, networked control systems, wireless networks, security and privacy.
 He received or co-received a number of awards, including the best paper award from the IEEE Transactions on Industrial Informatics (2007).
-He is Associated Editor of Elsevier Automatica.
-He is co-funder and CTO of the sensor networks company MIND Music Kabs.
-He is Member of IEEE (the Institute of Electrical and Electronic Engineers), and Ordinary Member of DASP (the academy of history Deputazione Abruzzese di Storia Patria).
+He is Member of IEEE (the Institute of Electrical and Electronic Engineers), and Ordinary Member of DASP (the academy of history Deputazione Abruzzese di Storia Patria). \end{IEEEbiography}